Beechworth: Behind the name

 In 1855 each warring side sponsors a candidate to go up for election to act as a Parliamentary representative for the Ovens Goldfields.
 Woolshed storekeeper Daniel Cameron was the Monkey candidate and pharmacist John Lyons was Puncher nominee.
 This caused bitter clashes up until the September Election day in Beechworth.

 On election day the Monkeys marched from Woolshed lead by their candidate on horseback up La Serena Hill.
-Helped by their wealthiest sponsor Mr. Johnson, minors in the procession held banners and placards adorned by ornaments make from pure gold and handed out free punnikins of beer to encourage passes by to join them.
+Helped by their wealthiest sponsor Mr. Johnson, minors in the procession held banners and placards adorned by ornaments made from pure gold and handed out free steins of beer to encourage passes by to join them.

 A brass band joined in and upon reaching the old Vine Hotel one mile from Beechworth Cameron’s horse was fitted with shoes made from solid gold before the procession continued.